 Baystate Midwifery Education Program is a post-baccalaureate graduate-level program leading to a Certificate in Midwifery.
 The program is five semesters in length with a new class entering each September.

-A distance learning articulation with the Midwifery Institute of Philadelphia University allows you to complete a Master of Science in Midwifery concurrently with the midwifery certificate.
+A distance learning articulation with the Midwifery Institute of Thomas Jefferson University allows you to complete a Master of Science in Midwifery concurrently with the midwifery certificate.
 You will then be eligible to take the American Certification Board (AMCB) certification examination to become a Certified Nurse Midwife.

 Diverse Clinical Learning Opportunities

 We limit class size to 6 midwifery students—this allows us to provide individual attention while also encouraging strong group cohesion.